Autumn is well and truly underway and we’re enjoying all the things the season brings with it.

 If you live in Edinburgh, why not switch your city for a day out, or night away in Glasgow?
-It takes less than 50 minutes to get there on our Express service, and until the 15 November, you can get your hands on a £5 Super Off-Peak Day Single ticket to travel from Edinburgh to Glasgow.
+It takes less than 50 minutes to get there on our eXpress service.

 Here’s our top five things to do in Glasgow in the autumn:

 Glasgow has lots of fantastic places to eat and drink, both in the city centre and in the surrounding areas.
 A couple of favourites are Bread Meats Bread for a really hearty burger, and Laboratorio Espresso for your caffeine fix in the city centre.
 You’d be hard pushed to find a better cup of coffee to warm up with on an autumn day in Glasgow!
 For other great coffee stops, check out this article from People Make Glasgow.

 Hit the shops

 Glasgow is renowned for its fantastic shopping, and with Christmas on the horizon, a day out in the city could be the perfect opportunity to start the festive spending.
 The shopping in Glasgow is compact with a lot of fantastic stores along the Style Mile and Argyle Street including John Lewis and House of Fraser.
 Princes Square Mall is home to more great shops, and if it’s something sparkly that’s on your wish list, the Argyle Arcade is filled to the brim with jewellery shops.
 It’s worth wandering through to window shop and always looks lovely on the approach to Christmas.